awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 1. Open the saved configuration file in a text editor\.

-1. Under `OptionSettings` > `aws:elasticbeanstalk:healthreporting:system:`, add a `ConfigDocument` key to enable each of the CloudWatch metrics that you want\.
+1. Under `OptionSettings` > `aws:elasticbeanstalk:healthreporting:system:`, add a `ConfigDocument` key to enable each of the CloudWatch metrics you want\.
 For example, the following `ConfigDocument` publishes `ApplicationRequests5xx` and `ApplicationRequests4xx` metrics at the environment level, and `ApplicationRequestsTotal` metrics at the instance level\.

    ```
    OptionSettings: